 Sulbutiamine – One week on followed by one week off.

 Racetams – While there is considerable disagreement about whether tolerance is an issue with the racetam family of nootropics, many users find that they get significantly better results with cycling.
-A good starting point for piracetam, pramiracetam and aniracetam is a cycle of three to four months on and one month off, while pramiracetam and oxiracetam may yield best results with a shorter cycle of three to four weeks on and one week off.
+A good starting point for piracetam, pramiracetam and aniracetam is a cycle of three to four months on and one month off, while oxiracetam may yield best results with a shorter cycle of three to four weeks on and one week off.
 Racetams with more stimulative properties such as phenylpiracetam and oxiracetam may prove most effective with non-daily use.

 Noopept – According to the dosing label that comes in the packet insert in Russia, it is recommended to take for 1.5-3 weeks on and then, if necessary, another cycle after a 1 month break.
 Many nootropic users also follow a cycle of 56 days on and 4 days off.

 Choline – Cycling choline sources isn’t generally regarded as necessary.

 Get Optimal Results With Minimal Dosage and Smart Stacking